 What benefits do they bring?

-We’ve already mentioned that cloud kitchens are a more efficient option, but why is this exactly?
+We’ve already mentioned that delivery kitchens are a more efficient option, but why is this exactly?

 - Lower operational costs courtesy of a smaller team and less rent.